kazimieraslukauskas/cv/README.md

 - Identification of staffing needs, recruitment, and selection
 - Public and private sector sales

+Key achievements:
+- Joining the company as the 4th full-time employee, I helped grow the company to 100+ employees in Lithuania alone and become an international software development company.

 ### Co-owner, CTO & Managing Director at Timebase

 Years: 2013 - 2018

 Main responsibilities:
 - Providing technical leadership to support constantly changing product requirements and strategy
 - Technical analysis of business requirements
 - Leading product development
 - Identification of staffing needs, recruitment, and selection
 - Overseeing company operations

+Key achievements:
+- Just in 3 months, we designed and built an MVP version of the product that eventually grew up into a complex solution for managing all company operations.
+It became a critical internal tool for a group of companies with more than 500 employees.

 ### Software developer, Contractor